 I’ve written before about the envelope budget system and it can be extremely useful for Christmas shopping.
 My wife and I pull out money each month to go towards our Christmas budget.
 The amount we spend from year to year might vary, so we decide on an amount at the beginning of the year based off of the previous year plus any foreseeable changes.

 Now, if you don’t use the cash system, that’s ok, you can still budget and avoid Holiday debt.
-Maybe it means you put the money aside in a savings account – Synchrony Bank is a good option as they pay at least 1.30% or finding a way to make extra money before Christmas to offset your costs.
+Maybe it means you put the money aside in a savings account – Synchrony Bank is a good option as they pay 1.55% or finding a way to make extra money before Christmas to offset your costs.

 My wife and I we actually end up using our credit card to earn points and then just use the cash to pay it off.